mjohanning99/RubyTLDR/README.md

 After using one of the installers that I provided, please try and run `tldr --help`.
 If that command executes correctly, then you have successfully installed RubyTldr.
 In case the command cannot be found, please restart your current terminal and try again.
 Should that still not solve the problem, please open an Issue on this Github Repo.

 ### Ruby version
 I am using Ruby 2.4.2, so it's only officially supported on that version.
 However, I am very certain it will work on older or newer versions of Ruby as well.
+I also recommend using [rvm](https://rvm.io) for managing different Ruby installations.

 ### General usage
 The usage of RubyTldr is as straightforward as the original tldr – Simply type "tldr" and append a command you wish to get more information on and RubyTldr will display it on your terminal in various colours (if you type tldr tar the information you can see on the picture at the top of this Readme will be displayed).